MeMoModelling/proteinSeqMapping/README.md

+# Protein Sequences Mapper
-# This tool maps protein sequences from a Genome-scale metabolic model (GEM) to the coding sequences of a reference genome using BLASTp.
+This tool maps protein sequences from a Genome-scale metabolic model (GEM) to the coding sequences of a reference genome using BLASTp.

 # Licensing
 This software is Copyright (c) 2026.
 All rights reserved.